-A party to a proceeding can use Notices to Produce served on a party, requiring the party to produce any document or thing within the party's control at the trial.
+A party to a proceeding can use a Notice to Produce, which requires the other party to the proceeding to produce any document or thing within the party's control at the trial.

 1.6 What are the steps each party must take pre-trial?
 Is any technical evidence produced, and if so, how?